 “All confiscated articles will be returned to you upon your exit from the facility,” the guard in the photography station says.
 “Welcome, madam, sir, to Blazebarrow Prison.”

 Falak takes his hand this time, and walks close to his side.
 There’s really no reason to be afraid now, he reasons.
 They’ve made it past the worst, most invasive part.
-Still, Falak is only a girl, for all she’s older than him, and she’s just undergone a terrible offense to her modesty.
+Still, Falak is only a girl, and she’s just undergone a terrible offense to her modesty.
 He rubs her knuckles the way she did his, and keeps his shoulders squared.
 Maybe ladies is like dogs, and if you aren’t nervous, they won’t be either.
 He ain’t nervous.
 The worst is over.
 What else could they possibly do to him?
 He ain’t nervous.